aire-atlas/gitted.aire-atlas.demo/VIRTUAL.md

 # Ready-to-use virtualized environements

-* WORK IN PROGRESS: this is the skeleton

 ## Linux Container (LXC)

 LXC is a tool based on the _cgroups_ kernel feature that allows